 Much of the charm of the fringe shows comes from their informal settings.
 Bob Young’s ‘King Lear (Alone)’ for example, is a powerful and finely-tuned solo interpretation of the Shakespeare tragedy.
 But his wife was equally compelling, chatting with the audience after the show and loudly broadcasting his career highs and lows while he stood on stage, waiting it out, clearly used to this sort of thing.
 “So, go on.
 Be honest,” she asked us.
 “Who fell asleep?”
 This was a magic I knew I would not experience at the Royal Exchange.

 Similarly, I arrived at The Peer Hat for ‘Poezest’ to find a man standing outside, wearing a cocktail dress and a coal-black pageboy wig, his face painted to resemble a raven.
 He was explaining to two passing middle-aged tourists that they should come back in half an hour to see him portray a psychiatrist in a show about Edgar Allan Poe, in which he was starring alongside the lead singer from Dr and the Medics.
-What kind of a mind could hear that and not be intrigued?

 “My goal really is to lose money on this,” he said, pausing to grab the attention of the barman.
 “Would you like a drink?”